lalaithion/BinaryVisualization/README.md

 * We may run into issues if we want to make this app work on all platforms
   * Solution: Make a webapp if it's too hard

-### Team Work
-* Josh is a loose cannon, dammit, but he's the best we've got
-* Izaak is known to have ties with the Communist Party

 ### Other
 * The government may notice our work and flag it as hacking related